 The Organization shall efficiently manage the range of multiple products and services of the Management Unit to maintain or enhance long term economic viability and the range of environmental and social benefits.

-Principle #6: Environmental impact
+Principle #6: Environmental values and impact

 The Organization shall maintain, conserve and/or restore ecosystem services and environmental values of the Management Unit, and shall avoid, repair or mitigate negative environmental impacts.

-Principle #7: Management plan
+Principle #7: Management planning

 The Organization shall have a management plan consistent with its policies and objectives and proportionate to scale, intensity and risks of its management activities.